patricktrainer/patricktrainer.github.io/content/posts/styleguide-Style-guides-for-Google-originated-open.md

 ---
- 	layout: post
+date: '2021-01-01'
+draft: false
+tags: '[]'
 title: styleguide-Style-guides-for-Google-originated-open
- 	date: 2021-01-01
- 	draft: false
- 	tags: []
 ---

+# styleguide-Style-guides-for-Google-originated-open

-# styleguide-Style-guides-for-Google-originated-openAll new code should contain the following and existing code should be updated to be compatible when possible:
+All new code should contain the following and existing code should be updated to be compatible when possible:
 ```
 from __future__ import absolute_import
 from __future__ import division